 Core Tip: Blood glucose (BG) monitoring is a vital component of critical care management.
-Even non-diabetic critically ill patients are prone to wide glycaemic fluctuations necessitating frequent blood sampling and BG monitoring.
-The use of multiple medications, presence of underlying comorbidities and organ dysfunctions, and rapidly changing patient condition makes BG control challenging in critically ill patients.
+Even non-diabetic critically ill patients are prone to glycemic fluctuations necessitating frequent blood sampling and BG monitoring.
+Multiple medications, presence of underlying comorbidities and organ dysfunctions, and rapidly changing patient condition make BG control challenging in critically ill patients.
 Even the commonly used capillary blood sampling for BG monitoring may not be reliable in these patients.
-In addition to the established parameters of hypoglycaemia and hyperglycaemia, newer glycaemic indices like glycaemic variability and time in target range have also been recognized to affect outcomes of critically ill patients, further complicating BG monitoring.
-Devices for continuous glucose monitoring are also being increasingly tested in these patients, and their use in conjunction with artificial intelligence based devices may provide a solution to comprehensive glucose control in the future.
+In addition to the established parameters of hypoglycemia and hyperglycemia, newer glycemic indices like glycemic variability and time in target range have also been recognized to affect outcomes of critically ill patients, further complicating BG monitoring.
+Devices for continuous glucose monitoring are also being increasingly tested in these patients, and their use in conjunction with artificial intelligence-based devices may provide a solution to comprehensive glucose control in the future.

 INTRODUCTION

 Blood glucose (BG) monitoring is a vital component of critical care management.
 Diabetes is an important risk factor for developing severe disease necessitating intensive care unit (ICU) admission.
 Additionally, any acute illness may increase the risk of derangement of BG levels.
 These fluctuations may happen irrespective of the diabetes status of the patient and may affect their ICU course and outcomes.
-Several factors have been identified that increase the risk of developing hyperglycaemia and hypoglycaemia in ICU patients (Table 1)[1-5].
+Several factors have been identified that increase the risk of developing hyperglycemia and hypoglycemia in ICU patients (Table 1)[1-5].
 The use of multiple medications, underlying comorbidities and organ dysfunctions, and rapidly changing patient conditions make BG control challenging in critically ill patients.
 Even the commonly used capillary blood sampling for BG monitoring may be unreliable in these patients[6].

-Furthermore, there needs to be more clarity regarding glycaemic indices and targets to be employed for optimizing outcomes in critically ill patients.
+Furthermore, glycemic indices and targets for optimizing outcomes in critically ill patients need to be clarified.
 Targeting tight glucose control, which was earlier recommended, has not shown any mortality benefit but may increase the risk of hypoglycemia by five times[7].
 It also requires frequent blood sampling and regulation of insulin dose, which may increase the workload of healthcare workers and add to the cost of care.
 Hence, recent guidelines recommend more liberal BG targets to avoid the risk of hypoglycemia[8,9].
-In addition to the commonly employed indices like hyperglycaemia and hypoglycaemia, glycaemic variability (GV) and time in target range (TITR) are recently recognized components of dysglycaemia which may affect patient outcomes[10-12].
-However, the exact targets for these indices still need to be well established, making their clinical utility questionable.
+In addition to the commonly employed indices such as hyperglycemia and hypoglycemia, glycemic variability (GV) and time in target range (TITR) are recently recognized components of dysglycemia which may affect patient outcomes[10-12].
+However, the exact targets for these indices still need to be well established.

 ARTERIAL VS CAPILLARY MONITORING

-BG management requires frequent blood sampling and insulin dose adjustments.
+BG management requires frequent blood sampling and insulin dose adjustment.
 BG monitoring in critically ill patients by plasma-based central laboratory methods using venous or arterial samples is considered standard.
-However, due to the long turnaround time and convenience associated with a point of care testing (POCT), currently, glucometers and arterial blood gas (ABG) analyzers are being frequently used.
+However, due to the long turnaround time and convenience associated with a point of care testing (POCT), currently, glucometers and arterial blood gas (ABG) analyses are being frequently used.
 Bedside capillary blood glucose monitoring arguably remains the most commonly employed method, even in critically ill patients.
 However, its accuracy may be affected in patients with subcutaneous oedema, shock, and hypoxemia, which commonly affect ICU patients[4].
 This may lead to highly variable results and higher bias (overestimation) for fingerstick sampling than arterial or venous BG monitoring, which can significantly affect clinical decision-making[13].
 Hence, arterial blood is preferred but requires repeated arterial punctures or an invasive arterial line (Table 2).
 The correlation between arterial and capillary glucose levels is also significantly affected in patients with shock requiring vasopressors, with a proportion of disagreement ranging from 1.4% to 27.1%[14,15].